Treasury functions and tools

 Vai alla versione italiana Site Search

-The Bank of Italy is required, under laws, regulations and technical operating agreements, to report on payments and collections effected on behalf of the State and other public entities and on the accounting transactions effected as part of the treasury service.
+The Bank of Italy (the Bank) is required, under laws, regulations and technical operating agreements, to report on payments and collections on behalf of the State and other public entities and on the accounting transactions made as part of treasury services.

-With the nearly full computerization of the treasury service, data transmission and statements of account are now produced mainly by legally valid electronic means governed by protocols between the parties and transmitted through the Public Connection System (to which nearly all general government bodies are linked) and the National Interbank Network.
-Electronic statements of account are rapid, certain, and readable; they support expenditure management and allocation decisions by strengthening the controls effected by the general government entities themselves and by the bodies charged with control duties.
+Following the all-round digitalization of treasury services, data are now transmitted mainly by legally valid electronic means governed by memorandums of understanding between the parties and transmitted through the Public Connection System (to which nearly all general government bodies are linked) and the National Interbank Network.
+Electronic reporting allows for fast, accurate and legible information flows; it improves payment management and allocation decisions by strengthening controls by general government entities and by the bodies charged with oversight duties.

 Services